participator/100-days-of-code/log.md

 **Today's Progress**: Reviewed modified code from node app.
 Add response as html and json.

-**Thoughts:** I will learn how to pass a value from the server to the client.
+**Thoughts**:** I will learn how to pass a value from the server to the client.
 The client will than increment that value and send it back to the server.
 For this, I ran into socket.io that should help achieve this.
 However, I wonder how I can do this natively with node.  socket.io has a create a chat app tutorial that I will do tomorrow.